About Wells Fargo Bank

 Then and Now

-Founded in March 1852 by Henry Wells, William Fargo, and their associates, Wells Fargo first opened several months later with branches in San Francisco and Sacramento, Calif.
 Today, the company's website makes it easy for customers to sign in and view their accounts or open new accounts.
-Customers must specify their state because account details vary somewhat across the country.
 Checking and savings accounts are designed to appeal to customers at various financial levels.

-At the high end, Wells Fargo's PMA package offers the most benefits, including free checks and other services plus a limited number of waived ATM fees.
-The account can be opened with $100 but carries a $30 monthly service charge on balances less than $25,000.
+At the high end, Wells Fargo's Portfolio package offers premium benefits, including no-fee bank services and waived ATM fees.
+The account can be opened with a $25 minimum deposit but carries a $30 monthly service charge on balances less than $25,000.

-The bank was one of the first to offer Internet banking, beginning in 1989.
-Today, Wells Fargo serves about 17.4 million online customers.
-Online services include a free money management tool where customers can track spending; another free tool that helps customers to meet savings goals; a credit resource that helps them manage credit and reduce debt; and a bill-paying service.
+Online services include a free money management tool where customers can track spending, another free tool that helps customers to meet savings goals, a credit resource that helps them manage credit and reduce debt, and a bill-paying service.